mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/tutorials/provision-a-custom-cluster/index.md

     For more information about customizing provisioning settings, see [Cluster provisioning][provisioning].

-1. Edit the `ClusterConfiguration` section of `cluster.yaml` configuration file to change which add-ons you want to enable or disable.
+1. Edit the `ClusterConfiguration` section of `cluster.yaml` configuration file to change which addons you want to enable or disable.

     The following example illustrates the `ClusterConfiguration` settings defined in the `cluster.yaml` cluster configuration file: